1.) Titles and Ranks:

-- All three disciplines will have individual champions and awards, which will be granted to the first three ranks of each discipline.
-The individual result or rank in a discipline (style) is determined by the target and time points scored in that discipline.
+All 3 disciplines will have individual champions and prizes will be awarded to the first 3 ranks of each discipline.
+The individual result or rank in a discipline (style) is determined by the target- and time-points scored in that discipline.

-- For the first time during Al-Faris IHAC III in 2018, we will have two main titles; “Al-Faris” and “Al-Muntaser”, in addition to the first three ranks of each discipline.
+For the first time during Al-Faris IHAC III in 2018, we will have two main titles in addition to the first three ranks of each discipline.

-- The title “Al-Muntaser” is granted to the best ranking competitor of all styles.
-However, the prize money for best performance will be divided up among the first three.
-The first rank, “Al-Muntaser”, will receive $3500 USD, the second $2500 USD, and the third $1500 USD.
-Whoever wishes to compete for the title and the prize money must partake in all three disciplines.
-The recipient of this title is determined by summing up the ranks of all three competitions.
+The best-ranking competitor of all styles will receive the title “Al Muntaser”, and the prize money for best performance.
+Whoever wishes to compete for the title must partake in all 3 disciplines.
+The recipient of this title is determined by summing up the ranks of all 3 competitions.

-- Horses will be assigned to the competitors by lottery prior to the competitions.
-No more than two competitors will ride the same horse per day.
-Each competitor will be granted the possibility to get acquainted with the horse on a training day before the competitions.
+Horses will be assigned to the competitors by lottery prior to the competition.
+No more than 2 competitors will ride the same horse per day.
+Each competitor will be granted the possibility to get acquainted with the horse on a training day before the competition.